Skrylar/ImpromptuModular/README.md

 * a midi keyboard connected via the Core MIDI-1 module in VCV Rack;
 * a software midi keyboard such as [VMPK](http://vmpk.sourceforge.net/) (a software midi loopback app may be required);
-* a keyboard within Rack such as the Autodafe keyboard.
+* a keyboard within Rack such as the Autodafe keyboard or [Twelve-Key](#twelve-key).

 Although the display shows note names (ex.
 C4#, D5, etc.), any voltage within the -10V to 10V range can be stored/played in the sequencer, whether it is used as a pitch CV or not, and whether it is quantized or not.

-Ideas: if you have a sustain pedal, use Rack's Midi-CC module and connect the foot-pedal to the WRITE input to coordinate your writing of sequence notes while playing the keyboard.
-Turn on AUTOSTEP to step the sequencer forward on each write.
-Optionally, if you have a three-pedal foot controller, use the other pedals with the STEP L and STEP R inputs to control the sequencer position manually.
-Or, more simply, instead of sending the midi keyboard's gate signal into the sequencer's gate input, send it to the write signal instead, and with autostep on, each key-press will automatically be entered in sequence.
+Ideas: send the midi keyboard's CV into the the sequencer's CV in, and send the keyboard's gate signal into the sequencer's _write_ input.
+With autostep activated, each key-press will automatically be entered in sequence.
 Gate states and window selection can be done by pressing the 8 and 4 LED buttons respectively, located below and above the main display.

 Here are some specific details on each element on the faceplate of the module.
 Familiarity with Fundamental SEQ-3 sequencer is recommended, as some operating principles are similar in both sequencers.